stream-protocol/nft-marketplace/README.md

 ## Storefronts

-Metaplex's off-chain component allows creators to launch a custom storefront, similar to Shopify or WordPress.
-This open-source project provides a graphical interface to the on-chain Metaplex program, for creators, buyers, and curators of NFTs.
+Stream Protocol's NFT marketplace off-chain component allows creators to launch a custom storefront, similar to Shopify or WordPress.
+This open-source project provides a graphical interface to the on-chain NFT marketplace program, for creators, buyers, and curators of NFTs.
 The design and layout of storefronts can be customized to suit the needs of the entity creating it, either as a permanent storefront or an auction hub for a specific auction or collection.

 All identification on the Storefront is based on wallet addresses.
 Creators and store admins sign through their wallets, and users place bids from connected wallets.
 Custom storefronts allow creators to create unique experiences per auction.
 Additionally, the Stream Protocol / StreamDAO is working on multiple partnerships that will enable building immersive storefronts using VR/AR.